-A species must be able to cope with extended periods of intraseasonal drought (i.e., 28) to be successful in the Monte Phytogeographical Province.
-The temporal plasticity in the phenology of the perennial or annual grasses, herbaceous dicots or woody species suggests that they are well adapted to their environment.
-This plasticity has been maintained when the phenology of some of these species has been reported for much drier regions of Argentina [(mean annual precipitation: 175 mm: (7)].
-Although the phenology of the species was compared for years with total annual rainfall similar to or above the long-term mean, it must be emphasized that both wet and dry years are normal in the long-term weather pattern in the Monte Phytogeographical Province (28).
+A species must be able to cope with extended periods of intra-seasonal drought (i.e., 28) to be successful in the Phytogeographical environment of the Monte Province.
+The temporal plasticity in the phenology of the perennial or annual grass, herbaceous dicots or woody species suggests that they are well adapted to this environment.
+This plasticity has been maintained when the phenology of some of these species has been reported for much drier regions in Argentina (mean annual precipitation: 175 mm: 7).
+Although the phenology of the studied species was compared for years with total annual rainfall similar to or above the long-term mean, it must be emphasized that both wetter and drier years are part of the normal, long-term weather pattern in the Monte Phytogeographical Province (28).